 This symbol represents the four elements of nature, which are the basics for casting any spells.
 It can also symbolizes the four different directions, with north being linked to air, east to earth, south to fire, and west to water.

 This symbol represents the eight festivals celebrated by Wiccans — Samhain, Yule, Imbolc, Ostara, Beltane, Litha, Lughnasadh, and Mabon.
 They are separated by approximately even intervals throughout the wheel of the year, which represents the journey of the human soul.

-This is a feminine symbol associated with lifecycles, fertility, and childbirth.
+This spiral symbol is a feminine symbol associated with lifecycles, fertility, and childbirth.
 It can also represent intuition and other womanly traits.

 This symbol represents the Goddess, the womb, and the female reproductive organs.
-It also represents feminine qualities like intuition, subconscious, psychic ability, and gestation.
+It also represents feminine qualities like intuition, subconsciousness, psychic ability, and gestation.
 The chalice’s base represents the material world.

 This symbol represents the element of Air.
 It is used during spell castings to bestow blessings, charge objects, and ‘draw down the moon’ during a ritual.

 This symbol represents abundance, prosperity, and fertility.
 It is commonly associated with the colors brown and green.

 This symbol represents communication, wisdom, and the mind.
 It is also commonly associated with the colors yellow and white.